valentinewallace/litstream_client/README.md

 # About

 Litstream is meant to be an example of what online video monetization would look like with lightning network + streaming payments.
 The website is hosted at http://ec2-52-53-90-150.us-west-1.compute.amazonaws.com/ and clients are required to be running a server connected to their lnd node in order to watch videos.

 *NOTE:* requires a payment path between your node and 03a2102f6978b9e5c6a2dd39697f95b36a7992a60ca65e0316dcd517108e8da171@52.53.90.150:9735 so you may need to create a channel on your end.

 *NOTE 2:* lnd node must be running with macaroons disabled, soz!

+# How it works

+My lnd node running on my server generates invoices every 2 seconds for your node, and then checks if they're paid and pauses the video if your node doesn't fulfill them.
+In order to generate invoices, the server node uses the IP address attached to your HTTP request, so if it's spoofed then the invoices generated might not work.

 # Installation
 Before beginning, ensure that you are running Python 2.7 and that you have pip and virtualenv installed.